nishiki-tech/nishiki-documents/project-document/docs/database/database.md

 :::info

-This index is used for the access pattern of retrieving a GroupId by the Container ID.
+This index is used for the access pattern of retrieving a Group ID by the Container ID.

 :::